Webpack Bundle Analysis Techniques: Diagnostic Workflows & Threshold Optimization

 Common Mistakes

-• Analyzing development builds: Dev builds contain unminified code, inline source maps, and HMR wrappers, artificially inflating sizes by 3–5x and corrupting baseline metrics.
+- Analyzing development builds: unminified code, inline source maps, and HMR wrappers inflate sizes 3–5x and corrupt every baseline.